Can I Get Disability Benefits after a Car Accident?

-That’s Levine Benjamin Law Firm, which has been helping people with health and financial problems in Detroit, Toledo, Flint, Lansing, Grand Rapids and all across Michigan for over 50 years.
+That’s Levine Benjamin Law Firm, which has been helping people with health and financial problems in Toledo, Traverse City and across Michigan and Ohio for over 50 years.

 From applying to appealing, we help you every step of the way.

 When it decides whether to award you SSD benefits, the government doesn’t need to know exactly how your accident occurred, or who was at fault.

 This isn’t a case against another driver.
 It’s a benefits program that you apply for.

 What matters for disability benefits is that your health problems, no matter how they started, are severe enough that you can’t work.